akveo/nebular/DEV_DOCS.md

 ### Component block

-If you have to render all the information about componend parsed with typedoc you have to use component blocks:
+If you have to render all the information about component parsed with typedoc you have to use component blocks:

 ```